Skip to content

 • Kept showing obviously mismatched pairs

-• Top 3 kept changing even after 80 comparisons
+• Top 3 kept changing after 80 comparisons

 • ~50 comparisons to stable top 10

-• Pairs felt "meaningful"—close matches that were hard to decide
+• Pairs felt meaningful—close calls that were hard to decide

 • Top 3 locked in by comparison #45